 Current Research in Egyptology is organised in a democratic fashion.
 Any university wishing to host the conference can submit a proposal and a presentation during the Annual General Meeting (AGM) in any particular year.
 At the end of the presentations, the vote of the assembly decides the winner.
 A committee representing the successful university arranges the following conference, while a permanent committee provides assistance and works on the long-term issues related to the conference.
 In order to allow a wider involvement of students in the CRE organisation, each member can remain in the permanent committee for a total of two years.

-To contact the CRE Permanent Committee, please email one of the committee members or firstname.lastname@example.org
+To contact the CRE Permanent Committee, please email the committee members at firstname.lastname@example.org.